Distracted on the Drive: How to Prove a Semi-Truck Driver’s Negligence

 Yes, the Federal Motor Carrier Safety Administration (FMCSA) has implemented regulations aimed at preventing distractions for truck drivers, including specific restrictions on cell phone use.
 According to Title 49, Part 392.82 of the Code of Federal Regulations:

-The FMCSA prohibits the use of hand-held mobile phones by commercial motor vehicle (CMV) drivers while operating their vehicles.
-This regulation, outlined in § 392.82, states that no driver shall use a hand-held mobile telephone while driving a CMV.
-The definition of “driving” includes operating a CMV with the motor running, even while temporarily stationary due to traffic or other momentary delays.
-There is an exception to this prohibition, allowing the use of a hand-held mobile telephone by CMV drivers when necessary to communicate with law enforcement officials or other emergency services during emergency situations, as outlined in subsection (c) of the regulation.
+The Federal Motor Carriers Safety Administration (FMCSA,) expressly prohibits the use of hand-held mobile phones by commercial motor vehicle drivers while they are driving.
+This regulation is outlined in § 392.82 and specifically states that no driver shall use a hand-held mobile telephone while driving a commercial motor vehicle.
+The statute defines “driving” as operating a commercial motor vehilce while the motor is running.
+This applies even while the vehicle is temporarily stationary due to traffic or other momentary delays.
+An exception to this prohibition does allow the use of a hand-held mobile telephone when necessary to communicate with law enforcement or other emergency services during emergency situations, as outlined in subsection (c) of the statute.

-How Does the FMCSA Penalize Truck Drivers or Trucking Companies Responsible for Accidents Due to Phone Distraction?
+What are the Penalties Imposed by FMCSA on Truck Drivers or Trucking Companies Responsible for Accidents Caused by Phone Distraction?

-How Does a Decline in Safety Rating by the FMCSA Disadvantage a Truck Driver?
+Does a Decline in Safety Rating by the FMCSA Mean Disadvantages to a Truck Driver?

 In Georgia, Do Semi-Truck Drivers Have to Comply with the Same Distracted Driving Laws as Regular Drivers?